Deploying your first .NET app to velixir

 Step one.
 Sign up.
 Visit velixir.net/account/register.
 Thirty seconds.
 Email confirmation lands instantly.
 We don't require a credit card at sign-up, so you can browse around.
 A payment method only gets attached when you're ready to provision your first paid resource.

 Step three.
 Connect your code.
 Two options.
 If your code lives in a Git host, paste the repo URL and the next push to your chosen branch triggers a build.
-If you'd rather control deploys from your terminal, run:
+If you'd rather control deploys from your terminal, link the app once and push:

 dotnet publish -c Release

-The CLI picks up your publish output, ships it to our build pipeline, and rolls it out across replicas.
+The CLI picks up your publish output, ships it to our deploy pipeline, and rolls it out across replicas.
 Most apps go from "git push" to "serving traffic" in around ninety seconds.

 Step four.
 There is no step four.
 Your app is live at https://your-app-name-{region}.velixir.run with a working TLS certificate.
 Point a custom domain at it whenever you're ready.